tohyuting/tp/docs/UserGuide.md

 ### Updating the quantity and or tags of a product for a supplier or warehouse: `update`

-Updates the quantity and or tags of the product with the specified name in the specified supplier or warehouse.
+Updates the quantity and/or tags of the product with the specified name in the specified supplier or warehouse.
-If the product does not exist for that supplier or warehouse, a new product will be created for supplier or warehouse.
+If the product does not exist for that supplier or warehouse, a new product will be created for that supplier or warehouse.

 Format:	`update ct/TYPE n/NAME pd/PRODUCT_NAME [q/QUANTITY] [t/TAG]`